nekonaute/roborobo3/roborobo3/README.md

 Roborobo! is a fast and simple 2D mobile robot simulator written in C++ loosely based on a khepera/epuck model.
 It is targeted for fast single and multi-robots simulation (primary motivation is evolutionary robotics et swarm/collective robotics).

-As of October 2015, Roborobo3 is the only supported version.
+Roborobo3 is currently the __only__ supported version of roborobo.

-Depencies:
+Dependencies:
  * SDL2
  * SDL2_image
  * boost (headers-only)